Rafael-Messias/flow-skills/README.md

 - keeps a canonical skill source tree under `skills-src/`
 - installs managed skill directories into built-in targets such as `.agents/skills/` and `.claude/skills/`
-- supports canonical names, UX aliases, and optional legacy `cmd-*` compatibility
+- supports canonical names and UX aliases
 - supports guided drafting for repository documents outside the core SDD artifact chain
 - exposes lifecycle commands for install, update, doctoring, status, next-step resolution, and workflow verification
 - injects project-local context and rules from `flow.config.yaml` into installed skills